Home » Type » Condiment » How To Make Tahini

 Top Tips

 • Use good equipment.
 Tahini is best suited for equipment with a good motor.
-I used the small bowl of the Elite 12 cup Cuisinart (affiliate link).
+I used the small bowl of the Elite 12-cup Cuisinart (affiliate link).
 It is a workhorse in the kitchen!
-A high-speed blender such as a Vitamix or Blendtec Designer meant for making nut and seed butters will also do the job with ease.
+A high-speed blender such as a Vitamix or Blendtec meant for making nut and seed butter will also do the job with ease.
 But you can still make tahini if you don’t have high-speed equipment.
 It just may not be as creamy and take a little extra time.

-• Make garlic sesame seed paste.
-When adding the sesame seeds, add 1/2 – 1 teaspoon of garlic powder for a delicious garlic flavor sesame seed paste.
+• Add garlic.
+When adding the sesame seeds, add 1/2 – 1 teaspoon of garlic powder for a delicious garlic flavor tahini paste.

 • Using a blender is the quickest method.
 If using a high-speed blender, you can cut the processing time in half.
 Process the sesame seeds at medium speed.
 I recommend adding oil if using a blender.

 • Process longer for ultra-smooth tahini.
-For ultra-creamy sesame seed paste, blend for an extra 5 minutes.
-And if it’s not completely smooth, it will still be delicious!
+Blend for an extra 5 minutes for an ultra-creamy paste.
+Even if it’s not completely smooth, it will still be delicious!

 side angle view of tahini dripping from a spoon over jar of tahini with items surrounding.